If you are in Greece and your close family member lives legally in another European country, you may be able to join them.

 How to apply

-- Attend your Full Registration appointment.
+- Attend your Registration appointment.
 Bring hard copies of every document listed here, including your family member’s letter of consent and anything that helps prove your relationship.

 After you apply